PGA Perceptions

 2016 Q4 Report

 Although Taiwan is a small island, it is strategically well positioned geographically to serve as a world hub for the trans-Pacific and South Asian long-haul markets, which greatly favors the established local entrants China Airlines and EVA with their combined long-haul and regional fleets.
+The report provides a compact view of carrier positioning, fleet mix, and competitive dynamics that matter for route economics and capacity planning.
+For transactional stakeholders, it helps frame how regional hubs influence widebody deployment and the timing of fleet updates.
+It also underscores that geography and network strategy can be as determinative as pure aircraft performance when evaluating long-haul asset demand.

 Open 2016 Q4 Report (PDF)